-David Bar Katz spoke out for the first time about his lawsuit against the National Enquirer that erroneously claimed he and Philip Seymour Hoffman were gay lovers, during an exclusive interview Wednesday morning's on CNN's “New Day.”
+David Bar Katz spoke out for the first time about his lawsuit against the National Enquirer that erroneously claimed he and Philip Seymour Hoffman were gay lovers, during an exclusive interview Wednesday morning on CNN’s “New Day.”

 CNN anchor Chris Cuomo interviewed Katz and asked how he first learned of the bogus report.